JonasFrey96/jonasfrey96.github.io/about.md

 I will write small blog posts about interesting topics I dive into while undertaking my master's thesis.

 This block documents my way to my master's degree.
-Everything I publish is just my personal opinion and I am not representing the ETH or an other affiliated institutions.
+Everything I publish is just my personal opinion and I am not representing the ETH or any other affiliated institutions.

 **Contact me:** [jonfrey@ethz.ch](mailto:jonfrey@ethz.ch)
 **GitHub:** [https://github.com/JonasFrey96/]()